davaya/openc2-jadn/jadn-v1.1.md

 #### Abstract:
 An information model (IM) defines the essential content of messages used in computing independently of how that content is represented externally for communication and storage or internally for processing.
-Essential means information content or entropy as defined in information theory, the amount of news in a message measured in bits.
+"Essential" means information content or entropy as defined in information theory, the amount of news in a message measured in bits.
 JSON Abstract Data Notation (JADN) is an information modeling language that formally defines essential content using a minimal set of core datatypes, plus encoding rules that losslessly translate between